CORONEL-Braian/moebius-backend/json-api/src/main/kotlin/app/mobius/jsonApi/Readme.md

  - json <-> kt (from json to kt & from kt to json)
  - jsonApi <-> JsonApiRequest.kt

- - JsonApiRequest.kt -> ModelRequestDto.kt (IN PROGRESS)
+ - JsonApiRequest.kt -> ModelRequestDto.kt
     1. For create ModelRequestDto.kt structure should be manually or with JsonToKotlinClass plugin of Seal Author
-    2. Inject data by code (IN PROGRESS)
+    2. Map data by code

  - json, kt <-> jsonApi, JsonApiRequest.kt (NOT YET)